iferdel/dotfiles/nvim/README.md

 shortcut gt helps moving between tabs
 <C-T> moves current window to a new tab
 :help CTRL(tab) to show all possible options regarding windows commands

+### quickfix
+using grr (lsp references) uses quickfix using <C-q> in search mode using telescope
+:copen or :cclose
+cool reeplacement with checks -> :cdo s/something/something-else/gc -- g is for global and c is for check cdo is like quickfix do

+#### see all errors
+:lua vim.diagnostic.setqflist()

+### substitutes
+:help substitute

+### terminal
+neovim builtin terminal
+:help :term